erik-nelson/erik-nelson/README.md

 🗑️ cleaning up C++ code so that the reader gets warm tingly feelings

-🥨 implementing Lie theory libraries and learning how the 3D world really works
+🥨 Lie theory libraries and learning how the 3D world works

 ### My history:
 🍎 [**2022-now**] I currently work on the computer vision algorithms team for the vision products group (VPG) @ [apple](https://www.apple.com/apple-vision-pro)